adudenamedruby/.dotfiles/README.md

 # Why a dotfiles repo?

-Inspired by [mathiasbyens'](https://github.com/mathiasbynens/dotfiles) and others, the dotfile repo is a great way to keep all your preferences the same across all dev environments!
-Tasty! furthermore.... it helps get a system going faster!
-Finally, and most importantly, symlinked files are <3.
+Inspired by various members of Github, the dotfile repo is a great way to keep all your preferences the same across all dev environments!
+Tasty!

+Furthermore.... it helps get a system going faster from fresh install to ready for development.

 # Why share?
 Sharing is caring.
 We learn from each other 🌷